landcraft/tobi-trivia-gemini/README.md

     Open your web browser and navigate to `http://localhost`.

     The combined application (frontend and backend API) will be available on port 80.

+### About the "Development Server" Warning

+You might see a warning in your Docker logs like: "WARNING: This is a development server.
+Do not use it in a production deployment.
+Use a production WSGI server instead."
+This is a standard message from Flask.
+Flask's built-in server is lightweight and convenient for development, but it's not designed for the demands of a production environment (e.g., handling many concurrent requests, security, stability).
+For a real-world, high-traffic deployment, you would typically use a production-ready WSGI (Web Server Gateway Interface) server like [Gunicorn](https://gunicorn.org/) or [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) to run your Flask application.
+For this self-hostable example, the development server is sufficient, but keep this in mind for a scaled production setup.

 ## Deployment to GitHub Container Registry (GHCR)